nextleap-project/countermitm/README.md

 During the remainder of 2018 we'd like to incorporate feedback, comments and contributions, before publishing a "1.0" version of this paper.
+Contributors will be listed with the final release.

 If you want to do Pull Requests please note that we are using [Semantic Linefeeds](http://rhodesmill.org/brandon/2012/one-sentence-per-line/).